thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-martyrs.md

 People were drawn to Jesus Christ because it wasn't just empty teaching - His message had life, hope, love and salvation!
 He preached with authority and miracles followed!
 People heard His parables and recognized Him as the promised Messiah.
-Jesus said *the Spirit of the Lord is upon Me, because He has anointed Me To preach the gospel to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty to the captives and recovery of sight to the blind, to set at liberty those who are oppressed ([Luke 4:18](https://www.biblegateway.com/passage/?search=Luke%204%3A18&version=NKJV))*.
+Jesus said *the Spirit of the Lord is upon Me, because He has anointed Me To preach the gospel to the poor; He has sent Me to heal the broken-hearted, to proclaim liberty to the captives and recovery of sight to the blind, to set at liberty those who are oppressed ([Luke 4:18](https://www.biblegateway.com/passage/?search=Luke%204%3A18&version=NKJV))*.